FANHATCHA/Assignments/ProgrammingCompetition/JavaGraphTheory.md

 }
 ```

-**Bellman-Ford:**

-* Complexity: O(V × E)
-* Works on negative weights.
-* Can be used to detect negative-weight cycles.

-**Floyd-Warshall:**

-* Complexity: O(V^3)
-* Computes all-pairs shortest paths.
-* Works with negative weights (acyclic).
+**Floyd-Warshall:** Complexity: O(V^3).
+Computes all-pairs shortest paths.
+Works with negative weights (acyclic).
 Works on both directed and undirected graphs.
-* Can be modified to detect negative-weight cycles (if running the algorithm on it a second time would result in anything being changed, then there is at least one negative-weight cycle).
+Can be modified to detect negative-weight cycles (if running the algorithm on it a second time would result in anything being changed, then there is at least one negative-weight cycle).

 ``` java
 static void floydWarshall(Double[][] dist, int n) {